About the Department

 Vision

-A community of population health leaders that promotes and protects health for all
+A diverse community of public health leaders that promotes and protects health for all.

 Values

-1. Student-Centered: The central focus of our program is our students and their future as public health professionals.
+1. Student-Centeredness: The central focus of our program is our students and their future as public health professionals.

-3. Integration: The health of populations is best served when medicine is integrated with public health programs and policies.
+4. Integration with Medicine: The health of populations is best served when medicine is integrated with public health principles, programs, and policies.